-Services Description Level 2021 Service Adjustments

-Provide strategic communication Departments are provided with Budget reflects a

-direction and consultation for support to deliver project-specific move to more

-client departments, executive, and engagement opportunities. online

-elected officials.
-Assess advertising and

-Communications Consultation, communications needs, develop public notices,

-Planning and Implementation communications plans and and more

-messaging, determine best delivery through

-approaches to communications social media.

-challenges, and measure results of

-campaigns.

-Develop, advise, and oversee • N/A

-external website provides up-

-(external and internal), electronic to-date information.

-communications, including

-Digital Communications Website is available 24/7.

-presence.

-Social media content meets

-the organization's social media

-guidelines.

-Support the creation of corporate N/A

-the brand.
-Brand elements include

-the logo, typeface, messaging, and

-Brand Management overall tone of communication. consistency.

-Application of the brand spans all

-communications, from advertising, Brand identity evolution.

-to printed and digital materials,

-Brand is protected.

-Coordinating interviews and news N/A

-Media and Public Relations conferences with the media, distribution of news releases and

-01 media advisories.

-advisory notices, and monitor Nadia inquisia quill ba addusses d

-, Media inquiries will be addressed to accommodate media deadlines.

-reputation. ito accommodate media deadlines.

-Provide notice to media at least

-1 24hrs prior to scheduled events.
+Services Description Level 2021 Service Adjustments Communications Consultation, Planning and Implementation direction and consultation for client departments, executive, and elected officials.
+Assess support to deliver project-specific engagement opportunities.
+Budget reflects a move to more online advertising and public notices, and more delivery through social media.
+Digital Communications Develop, advise, and oversee standards for corporate websites (external and internal), electronic communications, including advertisements and social media presence.
+The County's internal and external website provides up- to-date information.
+Website is available 24/7.
+Social media content meets the organization's social media guidelines.
+N/A Brand Management Oversee and preserve integrity of the brand.
+Brand elements include the logo, typeface, messaging, and overall tone of communication.
+Application of the brand spans all communications, from advertising, to printed and digital materials, signage, and social media.
+Support the creation of corporate documents and review collateral to ensure appropriate brand consistency.
+N/A Media and Public Relations Coordinating interviews and news conferences with the media, issuing press releases and other advisory notices, and monitor news affecting the County and its reputation.
+Provide timely and accurate distribution of news releases and media advisories.
+Media inquiries will be addressed to accommodate media deadlines.
+Provide notice to media at least 24hrs prior to scheduled events.
+N/A

-Crisis Communications Manage safe and sound to send assist in managing and resolving crises in a manner that maintains the County's integrity and reputation.
-Safe and sound messaging is N/A delivered to residents and stakeholders.
+Crisis Communications Provide specialized support for the County during crises matters.
+Manage safe and sound to send notices to residents.
+Providing as needed support to assist in managing and resolving crises in a manner that maintains the County's integrity and reputation.
+N/A Safe and sound messaging is delivered to residents and stakeholders.
 Special Event Planning Coordinate the County's participation at special events like Langdon Days and Springbank Fall Fair, as well as special event functions like the County's Open House.
-County is represented at designated special events.
 Eliminated the County Open House.
 Public Engagement Provide guidance and counsel on corporate and department surveys and public engagement initiatives, as well as promotion of the opportunities. support to deliver and market N/A

 2021 BUDGET

-Expenses Revenue nue
+Expenses Reven iue

 Salaries, Wages & Benefits 596,400

 Contracted & General Services 197,400

 Internal Charges 1,500

 Materials, Goods & Supplies 10,600

 Sub Total 805,900

 Administrative Cost Allocation (805,900)

 Total Expenses - Total Revenue -

 Net Cost of Service: Allocated to Service Departments